Ladan-hub/fragrantz/README.md

 # Share your favorite scents with the world!

-Fragrantz is a Flickr clone that allows perfume collectors and perfume lovers to upload images of their favorite perfumes, browser other perfume images and share comments on them.
+Fragrantz is a perfume encyclopedia inspired by Cereal Magazine's minimalistic User Interface.
+It allows perfume collectors and perfume lovers to upload images of their favorite perfumes, browse other perfume images and share their thoughts with each other.

-Live Link to Fragrantz: https://aa-fragrantz.herokuapp.com/
+Live Link to Fragrantz: https://fragrantz.herokuapp.com/

 # About

-Fragrantz is a full stack application that lets you upload pictures of the fragrances in your fragrance collection.
-Other users can also view your pictures and comment on them.
-You can also view pictures that other users have uploaded and comment.
+Fragrantz is a full stack application that lets you upload pictures of your favorite fragrances.
+Other users can view your pictures and comment on them.
+You can also view other user's fragrances and leave comments on them.

 # Downloading the app